 Target:

-Contribute to the formation, formation of spiritual, moral and patriotic qualities of the individual.
+To promote the formation, formation of spiritual, moral and patriotic qualities of the individual.

 Tasks: